-The thermal PPAs (Genesee, Keephills and Sheerness) and the Hydro PPA expired on December 31, 2020.
+The thermal PPAs (Genesee, Keephills and Sheerness) and Hydro PPA expired on December 31, 2020.
 Offer control of these PPAs reverted back to the PPA Owners effective January 1, 2021.

-This has eliminated a number of Balancing Pool's legislated duties and related risks, however several of our obligations related to the PPAs remain ongoing through 2021 and beyond.
+This has eliminated a number of Balancing Pool's legislated duties and related risks, however several of our obligations related to the PPAs remain ongoing through 2022.
 Commercial and legal matters, with potentially significant consequences to consumers, were a top priority this year.